Martín Olleta: Rescue of HMS Wager survivors

-Olleta led a party of indigenous Chono that visited Captain Cheap stranded group in Wager Island, Guayaneco Archipelago.
+Olleta led a party of indigenous Chono that visited Captain Cheap's stranded group in Wager Island, Guayaneco Archipelago.
 This happened fifteen days after a group of British sailors returned to Wager Island after failing to round Taitao Peninsula with an improvised barge.
-The Spanish language proficiency of the Chonos, led by Martín Olleta, was enough to communicate with the Spanish-speaking surgeon of the British party.
+The Spanish language proficiency of the Chonos was enough to communicate with the Spanish-speaking surgeon of the British party.
 After some negotiation, the Chono agreed to guide Cheap's group to a small Spanish settlement up the coast, using an overland route to avoid the peninsula.
 The castaways traded the barge and iron objects for the journey.
 Iron was highly valued by the Chono as this metal was even scarce in the Spanish settlements further north.
 The survivors of HMS Wager boarded the dalcas of Olleta's party and headed north.
 Martín Olleta led the survivors through an unusual route across Presidente Ríos Lake in Taitao Peninsula avoiding the common route through San Tadeo River and San Rafael Lake.
-Before handing over the English to Spanish authorities, Martín Olleta's party stopped somewhere south of Chiloé Island to hide all iron objects, likely to avoid have them confiscated.
+Before handing over the English to Spanish authorities, Martín Olleta's party stopped somewhere south of Chiloé Island to hide all iron objects, likely to avoid having them confiscated.
 When Spanish authorities learned that Lieutenant Hamilton had been lost in the way north, they compelled Olleta to go back south and find him, which he actually did.

 Scholar Ximena Urbina conjectures that Martín Olleta must have lived close to the Spanish and heard from other natives of the wreckage.
 Thus the rescue was not by chance but an enterprise done with prior knowledge of the Spanish interest in foreigners and of the valuable loot to be found at the wreckage.